podkrepi-bg/frontend/CONTRIBUTING.md

 yarn type-check
 ```

+## Pull requests

-## PRs
+All PRs must:

-All PRs must pass all checks before they will be considered for review.
+- pass all checks before they will be considered for review
+- have proper title and description
+- have at least one screenshot if the changeset leads to visual difference

 ## Branching strategy

-Inherits the rules from <https://nvie.com/posts/a-successful-git-branching-model/>
+Inherits the process from <https://nvie.com/posts/a-successful-git-branching-model/>

+Good branch names:

+- `nice-kebab-cased-titles`
+- `fixes-footer-links`
+- `4411290-setup-state-management-integration

+Bad branch names:

+- `patch-1`
+- `camelCasedBranchNames`
+- `PascalCasedBranchNames`
+- `long-titles-above-128-chars-{.....}`

 Branching model|Merges
 ---|---